What is a Brain Injury?

 According to the Brain Injury Association of America (BIA), every brain injury is different.
 Because of this, the effects of each

 brain injury vary from patient to patient.
-However, one this remains the
+However, this remains the same:

-same: brain injuries are extremely complex.
-The lasting effects of a brain
+brain injuries are extremely complex.
+The lasting effects of a brain injury

 what caused the injury and the location of the physical damage.
 Approximately

 1.7 million people suffer traumatic brain injuries (TBI) every year.
 The

 Centers for Disease and Control Prevention (CDC) reports that falls and motor vehicle accidents are the two of the most

 Right and Left Brain Injuries

 Each side of the human brain serves different functions.
 The left side

 precise behavior.
 The right side of the brain involves creativity, imagination,